hlpangaa/github-main/README.md

 **Flight Price Alert** (https://github.com/hlpangaa/python-web-scraping)

-- Programed to harvest flight price data from Expedia and Skyscanner using Beautiful soup and Selenium, scheduled to run daily with Macbook's built-in job automater.
+- Programmed to harvest flight price data from Expedia and Skyscanner using Beautiful soup and Selenium, scheduled to run daily with Macbook's built-in job automater.
-- Cleaned, normalized, and transformed the raw data into usable information in Pandas and Numpy, designed a alert trigger when the expected price is hitted.
+- Cleaned, normalized, and transformed the raw data into usable information in Pandas and Numpy, and designed an alert trigger when the expected price is hit.

 #### Data Fetching